Who can vote

 If you were convicted of a felony in another state or federal court, your right to vote is restored as long as you are not currently incarcerated for that felony.

-If you are homeless or don't have a traditional residential address, you can still register to vote.
+If you don't have a traditional residential address, you can still register to vote.